b-t-k/b-t-k.github.io/a-guide/part-1.md

 ![terminal window](/images/terminal.png "A Terminal window")

 When you open Terminal it will give you a prompt similar to `bob@my-mac ~ %`.
 As I said the exact prompt will vary from shell to shell.
 You will generally start in your user/home folder.
 If your user name is Bob then it will be in the Bob ‘home’ folder.
-Typing `ls` and hitting enter will list the folders and files so you can check if that’s where you are—you can compare it to the Finder window and should be able to see exactly the same files and folders.
+Typing `ls` (list) and hitting enter will list the folders and files so you can check if that’s where you are—you can compare it to the Finder window and should be able to see exactly the same files and folders.

 #### Basic terminal commands
 - **`ls`** list — lists files and folders
 - **`cd`** change directory (followed by the directory you want to change to) — allows you to change your directory.
 For example `cd /bob/Documents/Projects` would switch you to the Projects folder found in your Documents folder.
 Just like if you had double-clicked on the Document folder and then double-clicked on the Project folder.
   - Don’t panic!
 You can — and I always do — simply type `cd` followed by a space and then drag the folder you want to be in from the Finder onto Terminal and, voila, you have the correct path name automatically ready for you to hit `enter`.
 Saves on the frustration.

 ![terminal window](/images/terminal-directory.png "A Terminal window with a directory")

 - **`cd ..`** Change directory up one level.
 If you are in /Projects/Bob’s Book and you want to be in /Projects/ this will do the trick.

+>**Note**: One of the gotchas when using terminal on a Mac is spaces and special characters.
+If you try typing `cd Bob’s Books` it won’t work.
+That’s because Terminal won’t recognize the space or the apostrophe.
+You would need to “escape” the special characters with a backslash (\): `cd Bob\’s\ Books`.
+It’s one of the reasons I generally use the *drag folder into terminal* method.

 And finally there is a whole raft of Standard ebook commands that are again cut and paste from the guide.
 Here’s a common one:
- - **`se clean .`** This tells terminal to use the `se` toolset, find the command `clean` and apply it to all the files and folders in the current directory `.` .
+ - **`se clean .`** This tells terminal to use the `se` toolset, find the command `clean` and apply it to all the files and folders in the current directory `.`.
+(Make sure you are in the right directory!)
 You will primarily be using Terminal to invoke these sorts of SE toolset commands.
 This one cleans up the files, removes extraneous spaces and returns and then lines everything up neatly.

 ### Photoshop/GIMP
 The last tool you will have to use is an image editor.
 All you really need to use it for will be to crop the final cover image to exactly 2100 pixels by 1400 pixels, but occasionally you might want to colour correct the image a bit or edit out a bad scratch.

 I have Photoshop as a part of my working suite but [GIMP](https://www.gimp.org/) is a totally free and open source image editor that is pretty highly regarded.
+This isn’t 100% necessary and there are lots of online tools that you could use instead, but its par of my everyday workflow so I’ve never bothered to look for other ways to do it.

 ### Ebook Reader
 Of course it always good to have a stand alone ebook reader (i.e. a Kindle or a Kobo) to try out your projects on but a desktop one is easier (in my opinion) to use when proofing.
 I generally use the built in Apple Books, but occasionally also use the Calibre ebook reader built into the excellent [Calibre e-book Management](https://calibre-ebook.com/) software.
 There are plenty of options out there.

 ## <a id="get_started"></a>Get Started [↺](#toc)
 So.
 Time to start.
 First off you need to subscribe to the [Standard Ebooks Google Group](https://groups.google.com/g/standardebooks) which is where 99% of the communication back and forth happens.

 Then you need to visit [Wanted Books](https://standardebooks.org/contribute/wanted-ebooks) page and find a book that appeals to you from the **First Production** section.
 Alex (and everyone else who has reviewed a book project) will strongly discourage you from choosing a book that isn’t on the list for a first project.
-Not only do you have to learn all the ins and outs, but then a reviewer has to go through it closely to ensure you’ve done everything correctly.
+Not only do you have to learn all the ins and outs, but a reviewer has to go through a first-time production more closely to ensure you’ve done everything correctly.
 The longer and more complex the book, the harder it is for both parties.
 After you've done your first project successfully you will likely be invited to try something a bit harder.

 Start a new thread in the Google Group and send off a note with your chosen book and wait (patiently) to see if it's approved.
 Then you are on your way and can follow the [Step by Step](https://standardebooks.org/contribute/producing-an-ebook-step-by-step).

-For your first projects you should start by following the provided *Step by Step* pretty closely, feeling free to ask questions as often as necessary.
+For your first projects you should start by following the provided *Step by Step* closely, feeling free to ask questions as often as necessary.
 People are generally pretty helpful with beginners but a lot of it can be found in the manual if you look there first.

 ***